muhi-zatar/Extracting-Topics-from-Youtube-Comments/README.md

 # Getting the Data

 Of course the first step will be crawling the Data (because what can we do without it).
-Youtube provides an API to access the comments on the videos with a proper [documentation](https://developers.google.com/youtube/v3/docs/commentThreads/list)
+Youtube provides an API to access the comments on the videos with a proper [documentation](https://developers.google.com/youtube/v3/docs/commentThreads/list).
+To start with, one needs to create a project and Google Developers and Enable Youtube Data API; [a step by step guide for this](https://www.slickremix.com/docs/get-api-key-for-youtube/)